S1D1T1/S1D1T1/README.md

-The 1 you See should be the same as the 1 you Do which is the same as the 1 you Teach
+See 1  Do 1 Teach 1

 <!--
 **S1D1T1/S1D1T1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.